-There are two aspects to generalization -- statistical and theoretical generalization.
-We are usually concerned with both of them, and always with the second one.
+There are two forms of or ways of generalization -- statistical and theoretical generalization.
+We are usually concerned with both of them and always with the second one.

 Statistical generalization refers to the degree to which: (1) any characteristics of the sample of people in our study (descriptive statistics) can be applied to the population as a whole from which they were selected and (2) the degree to which the results of statistical tests (inferential statistics) can be applied to the population of interest.